 And sources of local updates –

 Newsie is a local news aggregator – covering CJAG, Wandsworth Council, and others as well as their in-house reports.
-Well worth following if you want to be up to date (our posts are also reported via Newsie) – especially as we don’t currently run a Twitter feed of our own.
+Well worth following if you want to be up to date (many of our posts are also reported via Newsie) – especially as we don’t currently run a Twitter feed of our own.